FAIRplus/the-fair-cookbook/content/recipes/interoperability/fastq-file-format-validators_matched.md

 ## Conclusion

 In this recipe, we have shown how to validate fastq files, and proposed indicators to evaluate a FASTQ validator.
 We also identified common file validation related use cases and provided a general file validation workflow.
-This recipe can be expanded to other file format (URL_TO_INSERT_TERM_3474 https://fairsharing.org/search?recordType=model_and_format) s and other use cases.
+This recipe can be expanded to other file formats and other use cases.

 ### What to read next?